bet4a/d3wiki/Geo-Projections.md

 <a name="rotate" href="#wiki-rotate">#</a> projection.<b>rotate</b>([<i>rotation</i>])

-…
+If *rotation* is specified, sets the projection’s three-axis rotation to the specified angles λ, φ and γ ([yaw, pitch and roll](http://en.wikipedia.org/wiki/Aircraft_principal_axes), or equivalently [longitude, latitude](http://en.wikipedia.org/wiki/Geographic_coordinate_system) and roll) in degrees.
+If *rotation* is not specified, returns the default rotation [0, 0, 0].
+If the specified *rotation* has only two values, rather than three, the roll is assumed to be 0°.

 <a name="center" href="#wiki-center">#</a> projection.<b>center</b>([<i>location</i>])

-…
+If *center* is specified, sets the projection’s center to the specified *location*, a two-element array of longitude and latitude in degrees.
+If *center* is not specified, returns the default center [0, 0].

 <a name="translate" href="#wiki-translate">#</a> projection.<b>translate</b>([<i>point</i>])

-Get or set the projection's translation offset.
 If *point* is specified, sets the projection’s translation offset to the specified two-element array [*x*, *y*] and returns the projection.
 If *point* is not specified, returns the current translation offset which defaults to [480, 250].
 The translation offset determines the pixel coordinates of the origin ([0, 0] in longitude and latitude).
 The default value is designed to place [null island](http://www.nullisland.com/) at the center of a 960×500 area.

 <a name="scale" href="#wiki-scale">#</a> projection.<b>scale</b>([<i>scale</i>])

-Get or set the projection’s scale factor.
 If *scale* is specified, sets the projection’s scale factor to the specified value and returns the projection.
 If *scale* is not specified, returns the current scale factor which defaults to 150.
 The scale factor corresponds linearly to the distance between projected points.
 However, scale factors are not consistent across projections.

 <a name="clipAngle" href="#wiki-clipAngle">#</a> projection.<b>clipAngle</b>(<i>angle</i>)

-…
+If *angle* is specified, sets the projection’s clipping circle radius to the specified angle in degrees.
+If *angle* is null, switches to [antimeridian cutting](http://bl.ocks.org/3788999) rather than small-circle clipping.
+If *angle* is not specified, returns the default clip angle, which is null.

 <a name="precision" href="#wiki-precision">#</a> projection.<b>precision</b>(<i>precision</i>)

-…
+If *precision* is specified, sets the threshold for the projection’s adaptive resampling to the specified value in pixels.
+This value corresponds to the [Douglas–Peucker](http://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm) distance.
+If *precision* is not specified, returns the projection’s current resampling precision, which defaults to `Math.SQRT1_2`.

 <a name="stream" href="#wiki-stream">#</a> projection.<b>stream</b>(<i>listener</i>)